zincware/ZnH5MD/README.md

 ## ASE Atoms
 You can use ZnH5MD to store ASE Atoms objects in the H5MD format.

+> ZnH5MD does not support all features of ASE Atoms objects.
+It s important to note that unsupported parts are silently ignored and no error is raised.

+> The ASEH5MD interface will not provide any time and step information.

 ```python
 import znh5md
 import ase